talentedunicorn/orange/README.md

 * Copy `config.sample.yml` to `_config.yml`
 * Open `_config.yml` and set up the necessary information
 * Open your terminal program and inside the folder run `jekyll serve`
-* To add new content; do not edit the __master__ branch as this is used to track the theme's master branch for future updates
-    * Create a new branch and checkout to it to add your content.

 ### 3. Configuration
 Orange comes with a few configuration files each with their own usage